DZamataev/DZReadability/README.md

 If you already got the contents which you want to parse you can call
 ```
-NSString *html = [self.webView stringByEvaluatingJavaScriptFromString:@"document.documentElement.outerHTML"]; // or any other html as string
+NSString *html = [webView stringByEvaluatingJavaScriptFromString:@"document.documentElement.outerHTML"]; // or any other html as string
 [readability renderWithString:html];
 ```